Pole Vault LearningOctober 22, 2024

 Collegiate pole vaulting requires peak physical condition and refined technique.
 Focus on: Strength and Conditioning: Incorporate weight training, plyometrics, and core exercises into your routine.
 Technical Drills: Work on your approach, plant, takeoff, and bar clearance with a qualified coach.
 Nutrition and Recovery: Maintain a balanced diet and prioritize recovery through proper rest, stretching, and possibly incorporating practices like yoga or meditation.

-Participating in Camps and Clinics
+Participating in College Pole Vault Camps

 Pole vaulting camps and clinics offer specialized training and exposure to college coaches: Summer Camps: Many colleges host summer pole vaulting camps where you can train under college coaches and improve your skills.
 Clinics: Attend pole vaulting clinics to learn new techniques and get feedback from experienced coaches.

-Communicating with Coaches
+Communicating with Pole Vault Coaches

 Effective communication with college coaches can significantly impact your recruitment: Initial Contact: Send an introductory email with your athletic resume, a highlight video, and a brief description of why you're interested in their program.
 Follow-Up: Keep coaches updated on your progress throughout your senior year.
 Inform them of any new personal bests or significant achievements.
 Visits and Meetings: Arrange unofficial or official visits to meet coaches and team members, and to tour the campus and facilities.